 Economic Transformation

 Wartime demands a shift from a peacetime economy to a war economy.
-Factories that once produced consumer goods are converted to manufacture weapons, ammunition, and other military equipment.
-Automobile plants, for example, may switch to producing tanks and aircraft.
+On top of that, factories that once produced consumer goods are converted to manufacture weapons, ammunition, and other military equipment.
+So automobile plants, for example, may switch to producing tanks and aircraft.
 This transformation requires significant investment in new infrastructure and technology, as well as the retraining of workers.

 Rationing and Resource Allocation

-To ensure that essential resources are available for the war effort, governments often implement rationing programs.
-Rationing limits the amount of goods that individuals can purchase, ensuring that scarce resources like food, fuel, and rubber are allocated fairly.
+To make sure essential resources are available for the war effort, governments often implement rationing programs.
+And rationing limits the amount of goods that individuals can purchase, ensuring that scarce resources like food, fuel, and rubber are allocated fairly.
 During World War II, Americans received ration books containing stamps that they needed to purchase items like sugar, coffee, and meat.

 Price Controls and Wage Regulations